Thieves Fall Out

 Thieves Fall Out is a 1941 American comedy film directed by Ray Enright and starring Eddie Albert and Joan Leslie, with Jane Darwell, Alan Hale, Sr., William T. Orr, and John Litel in support.
-Written by Charles Grayson and Ben Markson, the B-film was released by Warner Bros. on May 3, 1941.
+Written by Charles Grayson and Ben Markson, the B-film was released by Warner Bros.
+Pictures on May 3, 1941.

 Plot

 Eddie Barnes is employed by his father, Rodney, owner of the prosperous Barnes Slumber Accessories Company, at a menial, low-paying position.
 Eddie, who still lives at home with his parents, is deeply in love with Mary Matthews, the daughter of Charles Matthews, Rodney's chief but unfriendly (and even wealthier) competitor.
 Lacking the financial means to marry, and fearing that Mary will leave him for a rich, annoying, and disrespectful rival, Eddie implores his father for a pay raise, but is denied.

 In a bid to secure his future with Mary, Eddie decides to sell a full future interest in a $100,000 legacy he is to inherit from his late maternal Grandfather Allen upon his mother's death in order to purchase a business.
 To minimize the risk involved (in laying out cash against a future payout) the broker he approaches insists Eddie be married and a father before committing to the deal.
 Eddie is given two months to manage both steep requirements.

 Following the advice of his spunky, congenitally buttinsky maternal Grandmother to act like his impetuous and successful Grandfather, Eddie sweeps Mary off her feet, elopes with her, and in spite of objections from her parents to all aspects of it, the couple moves in with Mr. and Mrs. Barnes.
 The outraged and imperious Mr. Barnes compounds the upheaval by vowing angrily he will come retrieve Mary in two months if both he and she are not completely satisfied with her new life.

 Meanwhile, the broker sells a half-interest in his business to a notorious local gangster, Chic Collins.

 The days fly by, but Mary does not become pregnant – and it's all too rushed, anyway.
 Still, the deadline and its requirements loom.
 So does the closing date on the business deal.
 On the very last day before both expire Grandma Allen sees Mary knitting a baby top, and is able to convince both Eddie and the broker a child is on the way.
 Overwhelmed in the high-spirits of the announcement, the dour broker consents to honoring his half the deal (without a child actually being born).
 Eddie gets his money – a mere $0.33 cents on the dollar, but enough to meet the $31,000 business price and get going.